bjornswenson/RxLua/doc/README.md

 # Subject

 Subjects function both as an Observer and as an Observable.
 Subjects inherit all Observable functions, including subscribe.
 Values can also be pushed to the Subject, which will be broadcasted to any subscribed Observers.
+If an observer subscribes after this Subject has already completed or terminated in an error, the observer receives the onComplete() or onError() event immediately and the subscription is cancelled.

 ---